gretchenff/flutterflow-docs/docs/faq/subscriptions.md

 We do not currently offer the option to pause your subscription.

-> How do I upgrade or cancel my paid subscription?
+> How do I upgrade my paid subscription?

  To upgrade your subscription, please use the following steps:
   1. After logging into your FlutterFlow account, select “Account” from the top right
   2. Under My Plan select “Manage”
   3. Select “Upgrade” under the plan you would like to upgrade to
   4. Enter your payment information

+> How do I cancel my paid subscription?

  To cancel your paid subscription, please use the following steps:
   1. After logging into your FlutterFlow account, select “Account” from the top right
   2. Under My Plan select “Manage”